whrit/Openahrush/docs/Contexts-Handoffs/2025-12-28-Sprint3-Complete-Claude.md

 ## Outstanding Work / Next Steps

 ### Immediate (Sprint 4 Prerequisites)
-1. Sprint 1 (Integrations) is **not started** - Sprint 4 depends on canonical facts from GSC/GA4/BWT
+1. Sprint 1 (Integrations) is **complete** - All prerequisites for Sprint 4 are now met
-2. Consider starting Sprint 1 or Sprint 4 in parallel where possible
+2. Sprint 4 can now begin - all dependencies (Sprints 1, 2, 3) are complete

 ### Sprint 4: Reports, Exports & Webhooks
 - CSV/JSON export generation